mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The following terms are used:

 Datagram:
-: Datagrams exist in UDP as well as in QUICs unreliable datagram extension.
+: Datagrams exist in UDP as well as in QUIC's unreliable datagram extension.
 If not explicitly noted differently, the term datagram in this document refers to a QUIC Datagram as defined in
 {{!RFC9221}}.